fivosd/Intro-to-Programming-SCC/README.md

 The goal of the course is to fast-track beginners into programming while providing varied context on possible projects as well as the logic skills required.
 Unlike later classes,
-it merely seeks to introduce students to programming concepts and how to code simple stuff amd solve common daily problems (e.g. email personalization).
+it merely seeks to introduce students to programming concepts and how to code simple stuff and solve common daily problems (e.g. email personalization).

 ### **_Table of Contents_**